AdeebIsmail/parallel-algorithm-analysis/Report-1.md

 9. All-to-All Exchange
   - Each rank sends Bj to rank j.
 After `MPI_Alltoallv`, each rank holds one bucket's *global* range.
 10. Final local sort/merge:
   - If you've done stable partitioning on already sorted local arrays, each rank can *merge* its received, already-sorted chunks (k-way merge).
 Otherwise, just sort once more locally.
-THe concatentation scross (0...3) is the globally sorted order
+The concatenation across (0...3) is the globally sorted order

 ### 3. Evaluation plan - what and how will you measure and compare